Dark photon dark matter from flattened axion potentials: Introduction

 Despite their rich phenomenology, the production of ultralight dark photons in the early universe remains a longstanding challenge.
 A natural possibility is that dark photons are generated via a misalignment mechanism analogous to that proposed for axions.
 However, reproducing the observed relic abundance through this mechanism typically requires nonminimal couplings to gravity~\cite{Arias:2012az}, which often violate perturbative unitarity or introduce ghost instabilities~\cite{Nakayama:2019rhg, Mou:2022hqb}.\footnote{The vector misalignment mechanism was first discussed in ref.\cite{Nelson:2011sf}, although that work derived the cosmological evolution of a vector field incorrectly.
 It was later recognized that a nonminimal coupling is required to yield the correct DM relic abundance~\cite{Arias:2012az, Nakayama:2019rhg}.} Under minimal assumptions about their interactions, dark photons can be produced during inflation as isocurvature fluctuations only if their mass satisfies $m_X\gtrsim 10^{-5}\,\mathrm{eV}$~\cite{Graham:2015rva, Kolb:2020fwh, Kolb:2023ydq}.
 Alternatively, dark photons may be produced through parametric or tachyonic resonance if they couple to an evolving homogeneous scalar field that induces time-dependent effective mass for the dark photon~\cite{Agrawal:2018vin, Co:2018lka, Dror:2018pdh, Adshead:2023qiw, Kitajima:2023pby, Co:2021rhi}.
-These production mechanisms, however, typically require very large couplings~\cite{Agrawal:2018vin, Co:2018lka} or entail a degree of fine-tuning~\cite{Dror:2018pdh, Adshead:2023qiw, Kitajima:2023pby}.\footnote{Large couplings can be avoided if the scalar field is trapped in a false vacuum until well after the Hubble parameter drops below the scalar mass~\cite{Kitajima:2023pby}.
-Nonetheless, this scenario requires fine-tuning to remain consistent with constraints from the neutron electric dipole moment~\cite{Jeong:2022kdr, DiLuzio:2024fyt} and may be destabilized by quantum tunneling, raising concerns about its viability.
-An alternative way to avoid large couplings is to invoke an axion field with a sufficiently large initial velocity to compensate for the small coupling~\cite{Co:2021rhi}.} Dark photons may also be produced via the decay of near-global cosmic strings~\cite{Long:2019lwl}.
+These production mechanisms, however, typically require very large couplings~\cite{Agrawal:2018vin, Co:2018lka, Dror:2018pdh}, entail a degree of fine-tuning~\cite{Adshead:2023qiw}, or neglect the axion self-resonance which could disrupt the desired features~\cite{Kitajima:2023pby, Co:2021rhi}.
+Dark photons may also be produced via the decay of near-global cosmic strings~\cite{Long:2019lwl}; however, the overall viability of models in which dark photon DM acquires a Higgs mass is challenged by vortex formation~\cite{East:2022rsi, Cyncynates:2023zwj, Cyncynates:2024yxm}.

 In this work, we propose a new scenario in which efficient dark photon production arises from an oscillating scalar field governed by an unbounded, flattened potential, namely, a potential shallower than quadratic at large field values.
 For convenience, we loosely refer to this scalar field as an axion, although the mechanism can be generalized to non-axion fields.
 An example of such a flattened potential is shown in the left panel of figure~\ref{fig:oscillon}.
 Flattened potentials of this type naturally emerge in multiscalar models~\cite{Dong:2010in, Arvanitaki:2019rax}, string theory constructions~\cite{Witten:1984dg, Svrcek:2006yi, Arvanitaki:2009fg, Arvanitaki:2010sy, Dubovsky:2011tu, McAllister:2014mpa, Kaloper:2016fbr}, and certain Yang-Mills theories~\cite{Nomura:2017ehb, Chatrchyan:2023cmz}.
 Unlike the QCD axion, which is associated with a periodic potential~\cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj}, an axion field of this kind can naturally take initial field values well above the effective symmetry-breaking scale $f_\phi$, allowing for significant energy storage in the homogeneous mode.